felixaguhob/adventofcode2021/README.md

 Advent Of Code 2021 solutions

 # Folder Structure
-All solutions are in src/day.
-Corresponding unit tests are in test/day.
+All solutions and tests are in src/day.

 Solutions are written in Java so far.
 That might change